Tablo at St. Mark’s Hospital: How In-House Conversion Set a New Standard in Dialysis Care

 The Tablo Hemodialysis System enabled St. Mark’s Hospital in Salt Lake City to bring their dialysis program in-house from their previous outsourced service provider, resulting in a projected net savings of $450,000 in the first year.
 Their bold program is a role model for other hospitals in the region, and beyond.

-The story of Tablo’s impact on St. Mark’s Hospital in Salt Lake City, UT begins with the passion of a team driven to offer the best possible care and outcome for critical patients that crash into dialysis.
+The story of the impact of Tablo on St. Mark’s Hospital in Salt Lake City, UT begins with the passion of a team driven to offer the best possible care and outcome for critical patients that crash into dialysis.
 Over the course of a few short weeks beginning last April, while at the same time managing a nearly overwhelming surge in COVID-19 and acute kidney injury (AKI) dialysis patients, St. Mark’s converted an inefficient and costly outsourced acute hemodialysis and CRRT dialysis program to an in-house, all-Tablo model.
 Immediately upon conversion, the team began successfully treating with Tablo across all treatment modalities, including Slow Low Efficiency Dialysis (SLED), Extended Therapy (XT), and Intermittent Hemodialysis (IHD).

 Following the conversion and the initial positive impact on its dialysis unit, the St. Mark’s team—led by Dialysis Nurse Manager Kasi Moore, Critical Care Director Jen Jellerson, and Dialysis Medical Director Tahir Zaman, MD—organized and published a study, presented as a poster abstract at the AKI & CRRT virtual conference earlier this month.
 The single-center report on 577 Tablo treatments performed at St. Mark’s Hospital from April through November of last year reported a net savings projection of $450,000 in the first year of its in-house conversion to Tablo (net savings estimated at $550 per treatment), as well as very positive training, user satisfaction, and treatment success data.